A hypermedia system consists of a number of components, including:

 303 redirect, for example, is that the former will issue the request to the

-new URL using the same HTTP method, were the latter will always use a
+new URL using the same HTTP method as the initial request, whereas the latter will always use a

-Nonetheless, a well crafted hypermedia system will take advantage of both HTTP methods and HTTP response codes to create a sensible
+A well crafted Hypermedia-Driven Application will take advantage of both HTTP methods and HTTP response codes to create

-hypermedia API.
-You do not want to build a hypermedia system that uses a
+a sensible hypermedia API.
+You do not want to build a Hypermedia-Driven Application that uses a

-200 OK for every response.
-Some JSON Data APIs built on top of HTTP do exactly this!
+200 OK for every response, for example.
+(Some JSON Data APIs built on top of HTTP do exactly

 When building a Hypermedia-Driven Application, you want, instead, to go “with the grain” of the web and use HTTP methods and response codes as they were designed to be used.